ddnexus/pagy/docs/extras.md

 ## Description

-Extras don't define any new module or class, they just re-open the `Pagy` class and modules, adding the extra methods as they were part of the loaded `pagy` gem.
-This neatly separates the core code from the optional extras, still keeping its usage as simple as it were part of the core.
+Extras add features by defining their own `*Extra` module that get prepended to other pagy classes or modules.
+This neatly separates the core code from the optional extras, leaving a trace in the `ancestors` array to improve introspection and debugging info.

+**Notice**: In previous Pagy versions extras were re-opening the `Pagy` class and modules.
+That is good as long as you have just a few extras... which is not the case anymore.

 ## Methods